jlaine/node-jpickle/README.md

 // unpickled.data is now "test"
 ```

-If the class being unpicked uses inheritance the
+If the class being unpickled uses inheritance the
 base classes need to be registered also.

 ### Python